er1czz/trajectory_simulation/README.md

 - Entry point: seafoam green
 - Exit zone: pale pink
 - A customer (as the green dot) enters the retail store from the entry point and left from the exit zone.
+- To do (future improvement):
+  - Dot movement: more realistic as human behavior, current implementation is more like rigid particle bounding in a confined space
+  - Dot interaction: to emulate customer - customer interaction, customer - employee interaction, customer - signage interaction
+  - Add floor plan and obstacles (store shelves, furnitures, etc.)

 <p align="center">
   <img src="https://github.com/er1czz/trajectory_simulation/blob/main/demo_1dot_tracking.gif" alt="animated" />
 </p>